obszczymucha/obs-shaderfilter/README.md

 standard template to add a basic vertex shader and other boilerplate.
 If you wish to customize the vertex shader or other parts of the effect for some reason, you can check the "Use Effect File (.effect)" option.

-`Use Shader Time` Start the effect from the loadtime of the shader, not the start up time of OBS Studio.

 Any parameters you add to your shader (defined as `uniform` variables) will be detected by the plugin and exposed in the properties window to have their values set.
 Currently, only `int`, `float`, `bool`, `string`, `texture2d`, and `float4` parameters are supported. (`float4` parameters will be interpreted by the properties window as colors.) `string` is used for